Earth Notes: GSHP: UK Domestic Ground-Source Heat PumpsUpdated 2024-02-01.

 The GSHP we sell requires Zero scheduled maintenance for its entire life.
 Therefore one of the main benefits is that as well as reduced running costs, no further outlay on maintenance is necessary.

 Supposing that we wanted to keep this entirely carbon neutral over the course of a year.
 That might be accomplished by total install costs of possibly £9k for the heatpump, boreholes, plumbing, etc, after all grants, and possibly another £14k of extra solar PV to cover the electricity used.
-So for (say) £23k we could probably neutralise all our gas use, a little less than the £28k estimate to neutalise mains electricity use (other than the heat-pump usage covered above).
+So for (say) £23k we could probably neutralise all our gas use, a little less than the £28k estimate to neutralise mains electricity use (other than the heat-pump usage covered above).

 If those numbers are at all accurate, then for £50k we could possibly eliminate the carbon footprint of our small London house for power, with relatively little maintenance cost and effort over a probable 25+ year lifetime, though see the caveats below.

-This is only possible if we can pump excess PV energy into the local grid and get it back later; otherwise the demand for heat, etc, does not match the availablity of solar PV at all well.
+This is only possible if we can pump excess PV energy into the local grid and get it back later; otherwise the demand for heat, etc, does not match the availability of solar PV at all well.
 This also means that if there is a power cut we lose heating just as we do now with our 'combi' gas boiler.
 (If power cuts were an issue then PV could be used to power a battery bank to drive the heating (and presumably other essentials such as a fridge and lighting); eg at 12V about 500Ah per day of backup required might do.)

 Note that is also possible to add solar thermal to help with DHW, depending on overall system design.
 In effect, this would displace a little of the solar PV described above for driving the heat-pump.